manics/precommit-npm-run-scripts/README.md

 A pre-commit hook to run NPM scripts from your `package.json` file.

-This is for use with the [pre-commit.ci/](https://pre-commit.ci/) service to automatically format or update files in a GitHub pull request.
+The primary use for this is in JavaScript projects where you want your CI system to link into the [pre-commit.ci](https://pre-commit.ci/) service to automatically format your code and push to your pull request branch.

 It will:

 - Run `npm install` to install your repository's dependencies.
 - Run `npm run <script>` for each script in the `args` section of your `.pre-commit-config.yaml` file.

-It is not intended for use outside of pre-commit.ci use as it re-installs all dependencies on every run.
+It is not intended for use outside of `pre-commit.ci` as it re-installs all dependencies on every run, and also requires Python to be installed locally.
-Use `npm run ...` instead.
+Instead just run `npm run ...` directly.

 ## Example `.pre-commit-config.yaml`